 Block packets that generate an alarm When the firewall is no longer able to log events because its log management service is saturated, this option makes it possible to block all packets that generate alarms.
 If this option is disabled and the firewall's log management service is saturated, such packets will neither be blocked nor logged.
-Block packets intercepted by a filter rule defined in "Log (filter log)" mode When the firewall is no longer able to log events because its log management service is saturated, this option makes it possible to block all packets intercepted by a filter rule configured to log events.
-If this option is disabled and the firewall's log management service is saturated, such packets will neither be blocked nor logged.
+Block packets When the firewall is no longer able to log events because its log management intercepted by a filter service is saturated, this option makes it possible to block all packets rule configured in intercepted by a filter rule configured to log events.
+"Verbose (filtering log)" If this option is disabled and the firewall's log management service is saturated, mode such packets will neither be blocked nor logged.